Jerry-Master/GranaData/_drafts/IN-PROGRESS-WebApp-Docker-Django.md

 Following the philosophy of my blog, this will be a very specific post.
 You can find many resources on the internet about how to deploy a web app.
 I will even be referencing many of those here.
 But the main difference with those posts is that mine is going to be straight to the point.
 The following is a tutorial on how to create a web app from scratch.
 The backend will be on Django and the database will be Postgresql.
 The app will be running on AWS and to deploy it there we will create a Docker image.
 Last but not least, I'll explain how to buy a domain and link the domain to the AWS ip address.
 Let's get ours hands dirty!
+Also, don't worry about the code, it is all available [here](https://github.com/Jerry-Master/GranaData/tree/main/_code/django_docker_aws){:target="_blank"}.

-## Django and Postgresql
+# Django and Postgresql

 Let's start by creating a minimal python environment with just Django.
 You can do it either via python or conda.
 For reproducibility, please use python3.10 and Django 4.2.2.
 Open a terminal and run the following: